 In the news release, which was announced on May 30, 2016, there was an error which is now corrected as the revised news release.
-There are two collection routes of plastic containers and packages (PSP): voluntary collection system and collection route by container packaging recycling law.
-Ricoh mainly uses plastic containers and packages collected by voluntary collection system.
+There are two collection routes of plastic containers and packages (PSP): a voluntary collection system and a collection route by the container packaging recycling law.
+Ricoh mainly uses plastic containers and packages collected by the voluntary collection system.

 TOKYO, May 30, 2016 – Ricoh today announced that it has developed a new reclaimed material using commercially available recovered materials (i.e. plastic packaging containers and plastics used in home appliances) for repeated use.
 This new material will be used in the manufacture of MFPs to be marketed by Ricoh later this year.
 Using the newly developed reclaimed material, in addition to the recycled material (i.e. reclaimed material from Ricoh's products collected in closed loop recycling), will help Ricoh contribute to improving the rate of recycled material used in its MFPs.
 This will thereby reduce the new resources needed to manufacture its products.